scds/rdm-best-practices/introduction.md

 We've all seen posters like these, perhaps through online posts on Twitter or Reddit.

-If you're storing your data on your laptop, and your data gets stolen or lost, do you have a backup you can rely on?
+If you're storing your data on your laptop and it gets stolen or lost, do you have a backup you can rely on?
 If you had sensitive data on your laptop, how secure would it be?

 ### Campus Fires

 <img src="assets/img/introduction/fire.jpg" alt="" width="100%">
 <ins>*Image credit: [ABC News](https://abcnews.go.com/International/brazil-suffers-incalculable-loss-massive-fire-engulfs-200/story?id=57577478)*</ins>

 Even if you have your data stored on campus, things do happen.
-For example, a few years ago, the National Museum of Brazil burnt down and many researchers had lost not only their data, but their physical specimans that they were collecting data from.
+For example, a few years ago, the National Museum of Brazil burned down, and many researchers lost not only their data but their physical specimens that they were collecting data from.

 In cases like these, it's really difficult to recover or recollect data.